Improvements to Western Road

 The changes include:

 The changes also include redesigning the Dyke Road junction with Western Road.
-This will remove the traffic lights and make Dyke Road a priority (‘give way’) junction but with traffic light crossings being retained on Western Road for pedestrians.
+We'll remove the traffic lights and make Dyke Road a priority (give way) junction.
+We’ll keep traffic light crossings for pedestrians on Western Road.

-This change will reduce waiting time for pedestrians at the Clock Tower with access to Queen Square instead being provided via Dyke Road.
+This change will reduce waiting time for pedestrians at the Clock Tower.
+Access to Queen Square will be via Dyke Road.
+Only buses, taxis and cyclists will be able to use North Street.

 How we've funded the changes

-Our Carbon Neutral Fund will also fund parts of the project like cycling infrastructure and tree planting.
+Our Carbon Neutral Fund is also funding parts of the project like cycling infrastructure and tree planting.

 Our consultation